kyma-project/kyma/docs/kyma/docs/04-03-cluster-installation.md

 Kyma cluster installation comes down to these steps:
 1. Preparation of the cluster.
-2. Preparation of the installation file.
+2. Preparation of the configuration file.
 3. Kyma deployment.

-The guide explains how to prepare the installation file from the latest GitHub release.
+The guide explains how to prepare the configuration file from the latest GitHub release.
 If you want to use your own image, follow [these](#installation-use-your-own-image) steps.
 Additionally, if you need to use Helm and access Tiller securely, complete [additional configuration](#installation-use-helm) at the end of the installation procedure.

 Choose your cloud provider and get started: